-The net proceeds from this offering will be approximately \$\ \text{million}, or approximately \$\ \text{million} if the underwriters' overallotment option is exercised in full, in each case, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The net proceeds from this offering will be approximately \$132.1 million, or approximately \$151.9 million if the underwriters' over-allotment option is exercised in full, in each case, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering and cash on hand to purchase up to \$150.0 million of United States Treasury or other qualifying securities.
-In connection with this offering, we intend to borrow up to an additional \$150.0 million under our existing \$220.0 million term loan facility.
+We will use the net proceeds from this offering and cash on hand to purchase \$150.0 million of United States Treasury or other qualifying securities.
+In connection with this offering, we will borrow an additional \$150.0 million under our existing \$220.0 million term loan facility.
 The United States Treasury or other qualifying securities purchased will be assigned as collateral to secure these additional term loan borrowings.
 The interest we receive from our ownership of these United States Treasury and other qualifying securities will partially offset our cost of borrowings under the term loan facility.
 The proceeds of the additional term loan borrowings will be used to repay a portion of the amounts outstanding under our \$630.0 million revolving credit facility.